-Department of Commerce Year 2015 -16 Program Specific Outcome
+Department of Commerce Year 2017 -18 Program Specific Outcome

-- 1) Knowledge about the specific terms in business communication. - 2) Acquired practical and theoretical knowledge in accounting. - 3) Knowledge about the principles of management and theory of management - 4) Knowledge in accounting principles and standards. - 5) Knowledge in auditing principles and techniques. - 6) Identify solution in maths and stats. - 7) Knowledge about the specific terms in business law. - 8) Knowledge about the basic concepts of capital budgeting, calculation of working capital. - Learning basic knowledge and practical application in income tax and GST. - 10) Acquainted students with the various aspects of international trade, foreign exchange market, recent foreign exchange rate policy.
+- 1) Knowledge about the specific terms in business communication. - 2) Acquired practical and theoretical knowledge in accounting. - 3) Knowledge about the principles of management and theory of management - 4) Knowledge in accounting principles and standards. - 5) Knowledge in auditing principles and techniques. - 6) Identify solution in maths and stats. - 7) Knowledge about the specific terms in business law. - 8) Knowledge about the basic concepts of capital budgeting, calculation of working capital. - 9) Learning basic knowledge and practical application in income tax and GST. - 10) Acquainted students with the various aspects of international trade, foreign exchange market, recent foreign exchange rate policy.

-Head of the Department
+Head of the Department Head

-SES's S. M. Dadasaheb Limaye ACS College, Kalamboli, Tal: Panvel, Dist: Raigad.
+Department of Commerce S. M. D. L. College, Kalamboli.
+SES's S. M. Dadasaheb Limaye ACS College, Kalanda Tal: Panvel, Dist.
+Hulydd.